oracle-livelabs/converged/microservices-ords-security/apigw/apigw.md

     ![not_authorized](./images/not-authorized.png " ")

-    and, to proceed, click on the link to be authenticated, that will be followed by an approval step:
+    and, to proceed, click on the link to be authenticated, which will be followed by an approval step:

     ![login](./images/login.png " ")

-  * After few seconds, a popup windows it will appear, showing the **Access Token** provided by Authorization server (ORDS in our case), asking to use in the actual REST service request.
+  * After a few seconds, a popup windows will appear, showing the **Access Token** provided by the Authorization server (ORDS in our case), asking to use it in the actual REST service request.

     ![send](./images/send.png " ")

-  * Finally, clicking on **Send** button, we will get the table in JSON format:
+  * Finally, by clicking on **Send** button, we will get the table in JSON format:

     ![json](./images/json.png " ")

 ## Task 6: Test Rate Limit

-* Load Test via K6, generating more than Request Limit set on 400 per second, with a script to be run by K6: [script](https://raw.githubusercontent.com/oracle/microservices-datadriven/main/workshops/dcms-ords-sec/apigw/apigw-stress-script.js).
+* Load Test via K6, generating more than the Request Limit set on 400 per second, with a script to be run by K6: [script](https://raw.githubusercontent.com/oracle/microservices-datadriven/main/workshops/dcms-ords-sec/apigw/apigw-stress-script.js).

 * Here is an example of how to install the k6 tool (licensed under AGPL v3).
 Download and install K6 in shell Linux: